 Choosing where to give birth

-It’s your choice where you decide to give birth.
+You can choose where to give birth.

 As far as possible, all NHS trusts should offer you the choice of giving birth in a hospital where care is overseen by doctors, in a birth centre (which can be part of the hospital or on a separate site) where care is led by midwives, or having a home birth.

-However, this will depend on what’s available locally (for example, not all trusts have birth centres) and your options can also be limited if you or your baby are at higher risk of complications during labour and birth.
+However, this will depend on what’s available locally (for example, not all trusts have birth centres) and your options can also be limited if you or your baby are at a higher risk of complications during labour and birth.

 If you’ve been told by your midwife or another healthcare professional during your pregnancy that you can give birth at home or in a birth centre, you can legitimately expect to be able to give birth there.